almog520/Bitter-DF-Cleaning/README.md

 # Bitter-DF-Cleaning
-Cleaning and analyzing a data frame which consists 300 columns
+Cleaning and analyzing a data frame which consists 310 columns for preperation to apply ML model to it.
+Including visualisations and correaltions.